blend-os/website/docs/install/post-install/arch-user-guide.md

     - 'nvidia-dkms'
 ```

 Wondering where they came from?
-These lines were appended automatically to the end of the [:material-file-star: `system.yaml`](../../reference/configs/system.md) as part of the installation process, as the installer detected the prescence of an NVIDIA GPU and chose to install the latest proprietary driver for NVIDIA GPUs.
+These lines were appended automatically to the end of the [:material-file-star: `system.yaml`](../../reference/configs/system.md) as part of the installation process, as the installer detected the presence of an NVIDIA GPU and chose to install the latest proprietary driver for NVIDIA GPUs.

 ## :material-package: Arch Linux packages